 In the time since Le 6B’s founding, the building changed hands from Alstom to an urban renewal developer intent on buying up land in the surrounding neighborhood.
 Fortunately for Le 6B, this didn’t mean moving.
 “They like our project and wanted us to stay.”
 The question is how and for how long.
 “We’re starting to look into this with the new owner,” says Beller.
 “The idea is to really do something together—with a mix of public and private money—so that we can manage the future together.”

 Beller insists that even with growing interest in the rental spaces of Le 6B and in the surrounding neighborhood, the goal is not to make money off of the project.
 “There’s a real mix of diversity here and we want it to stay that way.”
 On the other hand, Beller acknowledges that change is inevitable and can be potentially positive.
-More cafes, cleaner streets, and better sidewalks, for example, are changes that would serve all residents of St. Denis, he says.
+More cafes, cleaner streets, and better sidewalks, for example, are changes that would serve all residents of Saint-Denis, he says.

 For now, Beller is taking the long view, a perspective that takes considerable patience but tends to work better than an all or nothing approach.
 “All of the projects that I do are like that in the sense that the idea is not to do everything at once, to totally change, but to focus on certain points—little seeds that you plant—that can affect the overall.”

 It all goes back to the idea of urban acupuncture, he says, describing buildings and neighborhoods as living organisms.
 “Sometimes they’re sick but they are always in flux, moving and changing across time,” he says.
 “If something really takes root, it’s because the project is linked to the place.”